 Prior to joining Sceptre, Allan managed the equities of Old Mutual’s largest portfolio in South Africa (a fund with assets of approximately $6 billion at the time), and thereafter, managed Small Cap Canadian Equities at Canada Life Investment Management Limited.

 Eric Nuttall is a Portfolio Manager with Sprott Asset Management LP.
 He joined the firm in February 2003, and over the years, his views on the oil and gas sector are frequently sought by the Business News Network (BNN), a regular contributor to Alberta Oil Magazine, often interviewed by The Globe and Mail, the National Post, the Calgary Herald, and has appeared in both the Wall Street Journal Asia and Barron’s.

-Eric is Lead Portfolio Manager of the Sprott Energy Fund, and co-manages the Sprott 2011 and 2012 Flow-Through Limited Partnerships with Allan Jacobs.
+Eric is Lead Portfolio Manager of the Sprott Energy Fund, and co-manages the Sprott 2012 and 2013 Flow-Through Limited Partnerships.
 Eric is a key contributor to Sprott’s internal macro energy forecasts, and supports Sprott’s portfolio management team by identifying top performing oil and gas investment opportunities.

 Eric graduated with High Honours from Carleton University with an Honors Bachelor of International Business.